r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <br /><br /><br />

 ##  HOW TO RUN RESOURCE SCRIPTS?
 <blockquote>You can run resource scripts from msfconsole or from the web interface.
 Before you can run a resource script, you need to identify the required parameters that need to be configured for the script to run.
-If you're a Metasploit Framework user, you can run a resource script from msfconsole or meterpreter prompt with the resource command or you can run a resource script when you start msfconsole with the -r flag from msfconsole.</blockquote>
+If you're a Metasploit Framework user, you can run a resource script from msfconsole or meterpreter prompt with the resource command or you can run a resource script when you start msfconsole with the -r flag (making msfconsole executing the rc script at startup).</blockquote>

       msfconsole -r script.rc
       msfconsole -r /root/script.rc